nspcc-dev/neofs-spec/06-blockchain/03-neofs.md

 func Unbind(user []byte, keys []interop.PublicKey)
 ```

-Unbind method produces notification to unbind specified public keys in NeoFSID contract in side chain\.
-Can be invoked only by specified user\.
+Unbind method produces notification to unbind the specified public keys in NeoFSID contract in the sidechain\.
+It can be invoked only by the specified user\.

 This method produces Unbind notification\.
-Method panics if keys are not 33 byte long\.
-User argument must be valid 20 byte script hash\.
+This method panics if keys are not 33 byte long\.
+User argument must be a valid 20 byte script hash\.

 ##### Update